How to Write a UCAS Reference [Updated for 2023 Applicants]

 Don't cut corners

-Example Reference – History
+Example Reference – General statement

 Discussing mitigating circumstances

-As we mentioned previously, a student’s grades may have affected by external circumstances, which a UCAS reference might have to take into account.
-Disclosing a student's personal circumstances, however, can be a delicate subject.
-Where appropriate, it's always worth checking with the student first to ensure that they're comfortable with it.
-Here are some examples:
+Disclosing a student’s personal circumstances, however, can be a delicate subject.
+Where appropriate, it’s always worth checking with the student first to ensure that they’re comfortable with it.
+Make sure your student understands this information is discussed to help provide universities with context about their performance and grades.

 Illness, accident or disability